Cesanese from Olevano Romano

 How long can a bottle of Cesanese di Olevano Romano Olevano Romano age?

-Bottles of Cesanese di Olevano Romano Olevano Romano can age beautifully for 5-10 years or even longer, depending on the producer and vintage.
+Bottles of Cesanese di Olevano Romano can age beautifully for 5-10 years or even longer, depending on the producer and the vintage.

-Which traditional dishes from the Olevano Romano region pair well with this wine?
+Which traditional dishes from the Olevano Romano area pair well with this wine?

-Olevano Romano is renowned for its traditional cuisine, which includes dishes like porchetta, porcini mushrooms, and pecorino cheeses.
+Olevano Romano is renowned for its traditional cuisine, which includes dishes such as porchetta, porcini mushrooms and pecorino cheeses.

-Italy boasts numerous other prestigious wine denominations, including Chianti, Barolo, and Brunello di Montalcino.
+Italy boasts numerous other prestigious wine appellations, including Chianti, Barolo, and Brunello di Montalcino.

 Megamenu